envoyproxy/gateway/docs/latest/design/ratelimit.md

 This was preferred over the PolicyAttachment Extension mechanism, because it is unclear whether Rate Limit will be required to be enforced or overridden by the platform administrator or not.
-* The RateFilter can only be applied as a filter to a `HTTPRouteRule`, applying it across all backends within a `HTTPRoute` and cannot be applied a filter within a `HTTPBackendRef` for a specifc backend.
+* The RateFilter can only be applied as a filter to a `HTTPRouteRule`, applying it across all backends within a `HTTPRoute` and cannot be applied a filter within a `HTTPBackendRef` for a specific backend.
 * The HTTPRoute API has a `matches` field within each `rule` to select a specific traffic flow to be routed to the destination backend.
 The RateLimitFilter API that can be attached to an HTTPRoute via an `extensionRef` filter, also has a `matches` field within each `rule` to select attributes within the traffic flow to rate limit specific clients.